lescx/www.les.cx/content/articles/app-sources-grapheneos.md

 title = 'A Summary of App Repositories for GrapheneOS' subtitle = "Don't bully the app store with only 12 apps… :("
 # tl;dr
-tldr = 'Ideally, only use the GrapheneOS "Apps" app and Accrescent - maybe that will be a possibility in the future.
-If you use the sandboxed Google Play Services, download your apps from the Google Play Store.
-Download Obtainium from GitHub for apps not found in the Google Play Store.
-Do not use Aurora Store or F-Droid anymore.
-Downloading apps from official websites should be your last resort.'
+tldr = 'Ideally, only use GrapheneOSs *Apps* app and [Accrescent](https://accrescent.app).  **Never** use unofficial channels to get your APKs.
+If you use the sandboxed Google Play Services then make use of the Google Play Store!
+Download [Obtainium](https://github.com/ImranR98/Obtainium) from GitHub for APKs not found on Accrescent or in the Google Play Store.'

 # SEO ~150 chars max
 description = 'A comparison of different sources to retrieve apps from for GrapheneOS.'